jennerwein/miniwohoami/README.md

 # miniwhoami

-Small whoami, only with hostname and IP.
+Small whoami, only with hostname, local IPs and counting the numbers of accesses.
 Background color changes with hostname.
 Useful for testing loadbalancers.